BonjourMaxime/trajectory.classification/README.md

 # trajectory.classification
-Repository for Binomial Trajectory Classification article
+Repository for the article: 'Binomial random effects model-based classification approach to cluster worldwide age specific human papillomavirus prevalence patterns'

-Main code : Application.R
+Main code to use:
+  - Application.R

+Database (simulated from the read data of the article):
+  - data.application.rds
+  -
-Functions used :
+Functions used:
   - HPV.function.classi3.R
   - LogitAGHQ2.R

-Database : data.application.rds